vatpac-technology/sops/docs/aerodromes/Adelaide.md

   <figcaption>YPAD Maneuvering Area</figcaption>
 </figure>

+!!! note
+    Where an aircraft will be taxiing via multiple taxiways of the same lettering (e.g. A6, then A5, then A4, etc), refer to the taxiway by only the letter.

+    E.g. an aircraft taxiing from the terminal to runway 05 could be instructed to taxi "*via Alpha, cross runway 30, Foxtrot, to holding point Foxtrot Six runway 05*".

 ### Scenic Coastal Flights
 VFR aircraft may transit the control zone tracking coastal north or southbound, generally between `A005` and `A015`. **AD ADC** is responsible for ensuring these aircraft remain separated from aircraft arriving/departing at YPAD.